 I expect by now you’ve decided that New Zealand is the place for you.
 If so check our article to help with the even more difficult decision – should you move to North or South Island, New Zealand?

-Need help moving or shipping your belongings to New Zealand?
+Need help moving or to ship your belongings to New Zealand?